Jerrysuper123/javaIntroduction/SpringConcept2.md

 failed fast - if one of the services return null, it should fail fast to notify another service

+A Service Registry is a centralized directory that keeps track of all the services running in a microservices architecture.
+It allows services to dynamically register themselves and discover other services.
+Why Do We Need a Service Registry?

+In a microservices system, services often run on different machines, ports, and environments (e.g., Docker containers, Kubernetes pods).
+Since they are constantly scaling up/down or changing IP addresses, we need a way to register and locate them dynamically instead of hardcoding their locations.

 ## build a question microservices
 create artifact: question-service
 - spring web